 Now, my email functions flawlessly.
-Every single day I have zero unread messages, and everything is nicely sorted and organized.
+Every single day I have zero unread messages across all my accounts, and everything is nicely sorted and organized.
 Smart things happen automatically.
 My phone will notify me when an important email arrives, but never when it’s something I don’t need my eyes on immediately.
 I can utilize the most powerful web-based email provider out there, but still have everything looking professional with @mylastname.com addresses (as well as easily creating as many as I need).
 I can stay on top of every conversation thread with minimal effort.
 An email hasn’t fallen through the cracks in years, after thousands and thousands of messages.
 I can fully trust my system, and feel no stress whatsoever.

 And I can help you do the same.

 How long does this take to solve?